-Burnashev \cite{bur,bur1,bur2} was the first one to consider variable-length block-codes with feedback, instead of fixed length ones.
+Burnashev \cite{bur,bur1,bur2} was the first one to consider variable-length block codes with feedback, instead of fixed length ones.
 He obtained the exact expression for the error exponent at all rates.
-Later Yamamoto and Itoh, \cite{ito}, suggested a coding scheme which achieves the best error exponent for variable-length block-codes with feedback by using a fixed length block-code with an errors-and-erasures decoding, repetitively until a non-erasure decoding occurs.\footnote{Including erasures will not result in an increase in the exponent for variable-length block-codes with feedback.} In fact any fixed length block-code with erasures can be used repetitively, like it was done in \cite{ito}, to get a variable length block-code with essentially the same error exponent as the original fixed length block-code.
-Thus \cite{bur} can be reinterpreted to give an upper bound to the error exponent achievable by fixed length block-codes with erasures.
-Furthermore this upper bound is achieved by the fixed length block-codes with erasures described \cite{ito}, when erasure probability is decaying to zero sub-exponentially with block length.
-However the techniques used in this stream of work are insufficient for deriving proper inner or outer bounds for the situation when erasure probability is decaying exponentially with block length.
-As explained in the below paragraph the case with strictly positive erasure exponent is important both for engineering applications and for a better understanding of soft decoding with feedback.
-Our investigation provides proper tools for such an analysis, results in inner and outer bounds to the trade-off between error and erasure exponents, while recovering all previously known results for the zero erasure exponent case.
+Later Yamamoto and Itoh, \cite{ito}, suggested a coding scheme which achieves the best error exponent for variable-length block codes with feedback by using a fixed length block code with an errors-and-erasures decoding and repeating the same codeword until a non-erasure decoding occurs.\footnote{Including erasures will not increase the exponent for variable-length block codes with feedback.} In fact any fixed length block code with erasures can be used in this repetitive fashion, like it was done in \cite{ito}, to get a variable length block code with essentially the same error exponent as the original fixed length block code.
+Thus \cite{bur} can be reinterpreted to give an upper bound to the error exponent achievable by fixed length block codes with erasures.
+Furthermore this upper bound is achieved by the fixed length block codes with erasures described in \cite{ito}, when erasure probability is decaying to zero subexponentially with block length.
+However the techniques used in this line of work are insufficient for deriving proper inner or outer bounds for the situation when erasure probability is decaying exponentially with block length.
+As explained in the following paragraph the case with strictly positive erasure exponent is important both for engineering applications and for a better understanding of soft decoding with feedback.
+Our investigation provides proper tools for such an analysis, results in inner and outer bounds to the trade off between error and erasure exponents, while recovering all previously known results for the zero erasure exponent case.